nicholasnet/common/docs/Twig/Extension.md

 <a name="introduction"></a>
 ## Introduction
-This Twig extension allows several filters that can be used in Twig template.
+This Twig extension provides several filters that can be used in Twig template.

-**Remember though this package contains Twig extension it does not mean you will need to install Twig.
+**Please Note: This package contains Twig extension it does not mean you will need to install Twig.
 You only need to install it if you want to use it.**

 <a name="setup"></a>
 ## Setup